 In the Lost Lands: How Does the Movie Honor George R.R.
 Martin’s Story?

-The long-delayed screen adaptation of George R.R.
-Martin’s In the Lost Lands finally staggered into theaters on March 7, 2025—only to collapse under the weight of director Paul W.S.
+The long-delayed adaptation of George R.R.
+Martin’s In the Lost Lands finally staggered into theaters on March 7, 2025, only to collapse under the weight of director Paul W.S.
 Anderson’s ambitions.
-With a dismal 24% on Rotten Tomatoes and a 4.7/10 IMDb score, it is now the lowest-rated movie adaptation of any of Martin’s works, a feat achieved by its somehow cramming a lot and nothing into its baffling 100-minute runtime.
+With a dismal 24% on Rotten Tomatoes and a 4.7/10 IMDb score, it is now the lowest-rated movie adaptation of any of Martin’s works, perhaps because it somehow managed to take Martin’s dark fantasy about irreversible supernatural bargains and turn it into a Mad Max desert with a happy ending.

-The movie follows the unconventional witch Gray Alys (Milla Jovovich), bound by supernatural rules to grant any request made of her as long as a price has been paid for it, and her contracted companion, the hunter Boyce (Dave Bautista), as they journey into the lost lands to steal a werewolf’s shapeshifting ability for the queen Melange.
-However, one thing is clear: it is a rare fantasy misfire that fails to hook, horrify, or even entertain even the most casual viewer.
+The movie follows the unconventional witch Gray Alys (Milla Jovovich) and her contracted companion, the hunter Boyce (Dave Bautista).
+She is bound by supernatural rules to grant any request made of her, so long as a price has been paid for it.
+This time, the wish requires a journey into the lost lands to steal a werewolf’s shapeshifting power for Queen Melange.
+It is a rare fantasy misfire that fails to hook, horrify, or even entertain even the most casual viewer.
 So, where did it all go wrong?

 How Much of the Source Material Was Kept?